 A Go-To Strategy in Sunset Country

 Swimbait fishing has become one of my go-to presentations for exploring the waters of Sunset Country.
 Here's my system, starting with the jig.
 I like VMC Boxer Jigs from 1/2- to 1-ounce.
 If I'm fishing shallow weeds, I'll go with the half-ounce jig; if I'm fishing deeper rock points or humps, I'll go with the one-ounce jig to get the bait down deeper.

 Next is the plastic swimbait, there are many great options on the market today, but my go-to is the Big Bite Baits 7-inch Suicide Shad.
-This bait has a big presence in the water, it's the profile of perfect food-sized Cisco for many gamefish, and the paddle tail moves a lot of water.
-I'll add a 3/0 treble hook to the jig hook to up my hooking percentage and secure it in place with a piece of rubber or shrink tubing.
+This bait has a big presence in the water, it's the profile of the perfect food-sized Cisco for many gamefish, and the paddle tail moves a lot of water.
+I'll add a 3/0 treble hook to the jig hook to up my hooking percentage and secure it in place with a piece of rubber or shrink-tubing.

 Working a Swimbait

 If you've got a flippin' stick for bass, you're in business.
 I spool up with a 50-pound braid and run a short light wire leader to the jig.
 Now for presenting the bait — and this is the beautiful part — there's no wrong way to fish it.
 If it's wet, it's working!